 For the Z axis, especially with the 4040 "rail" issue discussed above, your only real solution is to pray for a swift and merciful death.
 Or buy and install some proper linear rails like the MGN12, perhaps less dramatic.
 In the end I realised this, and since I was swapping the Z I decided to swap the X and Y also.

 Another fun one!
-So, the D9 has a 3mm aluminium hot plate, on top of which they clip a sheet of 3mm glass.
-And then a 0.5mm layer of steel is glued to the glass (adhesive seems to vary).
+So, the D9 has a 3mm aluminium hot plate, on top of which they clip a sheet of 3mm glass with a 0.5mm layer of steel glued to it (adhesive seems to vary).
 Which is interesting, because there are two reasons people use glass for 3d printer beds.
 The first is that is it extremely flat, and the second is that it makes an OK surface to extrude on to - or at least a surface for other additives.
-I'm not such a fan, but many people like it.
 Unfortunately, D9 build surfaces are far from flat, and they then add a magnetic build surface on top - completely nullifying both the reasons for using glass in the first place.

 Solution: Check to see if your glass is similarly warped, then check the aluminium plate underneath.
 More people have luck with the aluminium being flat, so in my case I bought a nice powder coated PEI spring sheet steel from the linked vendor on Aliexpress - I can highly recommend this seller both for the product and the customer service.